 PROS: It is indeed one of the most useful apps in Malaysia.
 With the largest pool of drivers across the Southeast Asia, this app will help you find a taxi, private car or a motorbike – just about any private vehicle within a few clicks.

-One of Grab’s biggest advantages is the fixed ride price – so you don’t need to worry about unexpected traffic jam and resulting higher fare.
+One of Grab’s biggest advantages is the fixed ride price – so you don’t need to worry about unexpected traffic jam and resulting in a higher fare.
 Grab also has a fixed rate for airport transfers, no matter where you are in the city!
 And if you want to save money, you can choose to share your ride with others.

 Another compelling feature of Grab is the cash payment option.

-CONS: The map sometimes isn’t very accurate so you might you need to give the driver clear instructions on the built in messaging system.
+CONS: The map sometimes isn’t very accurate so you might you need to give the driver clear instructions on the built-in messaging system.

-7. Uber for private cars
+7. Uber for Private Cars

 Another app that needs no introduction.
 Use it to get a ride to less accessible locations in Kuala Lumpur, Penang and even Ipoh.
-With Uber you will also be able to schedule rides in advance – a feature many travelers have used to arrange their rides to the KLIA airport.
+With Uber you will also be able to schedule rides in advance – a feature many travellers have used to arrange their rides to the KLIA airport.